-This topic describes the OAuth 2.0 implicit grant type supported by Pivotal Single Sign-On (SSO).
-The implicit grant type is for applications with a client secret that is not guaranteed to be confidential.
+This topic describes the OAuth 2.0 implicit grant type supported by Pivotal Single Sign‑On.
+The implicit grant type is for apps with a client secret that is not guaranteed to be confidential.

 - Resource Owner: A person or system capable of granting access to a protected resource.